KBismark/langx-to-javascript/README.md

-# java-to-javascript
+# langx-to-javascript
-A look into JavaScript from the Java perspective.
+A look into JavaScript from different perspectives.